It’s what every sheltie deserves: Optimal nourishment.

 And a raw diet is what gets them there.
 It’s honest, unadulterated, natural meat and bones.

 It's much easier than you think.
 You definitely have it much better than I did 30 years ago.
-If that makes it easier for you to start, you can buy ground meat with ground bone ready to put in a bowl just like traditional kibble,.
-Then as you get more comfortable with the idea of raw food, you can add other meats the you may find at the butcher’s or local dog food groups that buy meats in quantity.
+You can now buy ground meat with ground bone ready to put in a bowl just like traditional kibble if that makes it easier for you to start, Then as you get more comfortable with the idea of raw food, you can add other meats the you may find at the butcher’s or local dog food groups that buy meats in quantity.

 If you have been feeding your dog the usual kibble fare for a while and want to switch over to raw dog food, do it relatively slowly.
 My rationale is that, interestingly, I read when a dog is raised on traditional commercial kibble, the stomach acids becomes weaker and it takes time to build the acidity back up to normal so as to digest whole bone easily.